Open source. Self-hosted. No vendor lock-in.

 One gateway for routing, reliability, and observability across your inference fleet.

-OpenAI compatible
+Drop-in compatible

-Three steps to unified inference routing.
+Three steps to unified inference routing

 1